Eberload/Scanframe/README.md

     -INSTALLATION AND EXECUTION-

-  - Download the executable file "ESFV.exe" from the link provided by the developer.
+  - Download the executable file "Scanframe.exe" from the link provided by the developer.
   - No installation required: simply run the “.exe” file by double-clicking it.
   - The window will open centered on the screen (minimum 1200x700 pixels).
   - If you use antivirus software, make sure it allows execution (false positives are common for .exe files).
-  - Note: On the first run, EasyOCR will download language models (Spanish/English).
   - The executable is standalone and includes all necessary dependencies.

 ![alt text](https://github.com/Eberload/ESFV-Extract_Subtitles_From_Video/blob/0285115b8d1bd0eeeced0fe721a1cf3f1ec4685d/Screenshots/ESFV_B.jpg "Interface")

-        -USER INTERFACE-
+#USER INTERFACE

   - The interface is divided into two main panels:
   - Left Panel: Video Player.